maproulette/maproulette3/README.md

 #### Developing with a pre-existing back-end server

-These instructions are for connecting to an existing back-end server, rather than a local one you have installed. *Please do not use the production MapRoulette server for development use*
+These instructions are for connecting to an existing back-end server, rather than a local one you have installed. **Please do not use the production API for development purposes.**

 1. Open MapRoulette on that server normally in your browser, visit your user profile, and take note of your API key at the bottom of the page.